 1. Flip it Around to the Other Side

 The first thing Dan does is hit the nameplate and flip the Pawn Shop around to the back.
 He starts off completely ignoring the "comp" of the Pawn Shop Comp.
-Instead, he starts by adjusting the back, thinking of the PSC as channel strip rather than a compressor.
+Instead, he starts by adjusting the back, thinking of the PSC as a channel strip rather than a compressor.
 And that makes sense, because the preamp and most of the back panel goodies are pre-compressor in the signal flow.

 2. Goof Around with the Resistors